 Glögi is the Estonian name for mulled wine, which is made from red wine heated with spices such as cinnamon, cloves, and star anise, often sweetened with sugar and served hot.
 Variations might include adding citrus fruits or a shot of brandy or rum.
 Glögi is especially popular during the Christmas season and is widely available at Christmas markets and Estonian winter festivals.

 The drink has a long history, dating back to the Romans, who drank hot spiced wine in the winter to warm themselves and as a remedy for colds and the flu.
-The drink's origins may have been with the Greek physician Hippocrates, who is said to have invented a spiced and sweetened wine called "Hippocras."
+The drink's origins may have been with the Greek physician Hippocrates, who is said to have invented a spiced and sweetened wine called Hippocras.
 In medieval Europe, the drink became popular at banquets and was used to improve the taste of bitter or unpleasant wines, as well as to aid digestion.
 Spices such as cinnamon, cloves, and cardamom were introduced throughout the world by way of trade and exploration, and people also added other herbs for sweetness.
+By the 19th century, mulled wine had become a Christmas drink, with each vendor having their own special recipe.

 Copyright © 2016-2024 World Trade Press.
 All rights reserved.